raspberrypi/style-guide/style-guide.md

 - **[Insensitive words and phrases](#insensitive-words-and-phrases).** Avoid ableist, gendered, or culturally problematic terms.
 - **[Violent words and phrases](#violent-words-and-phrases).** Choose neutral alternatives that reduce aggressive connotations.
-- **[System-focussed words](#system-focussed-words-and-phrases).** Refer to user actions rather than device actions.
+- **[System-focussed words and phrases](#system-focussed-words-and-phrases).** Refer to user actions rather than device actions.
+- **[Technically incorrect and outdated terminology](#violent-words-and-phrases).** Use accurate, modern language that's easier to understand for the wider audience.
+- **[Words with simpler alternatives](#words-with-simpler-alternatives).** Prefer short, clear, everyday words wherever possible.
+- **[Overusing polite words and phrases](#overusing-polite-words-and-phrases).** Be considerate but concise, avoiding unnecessary wordiness or insincere-sounding platitudes.
+- **[Words and phrases to avoid in technical writing](#words-and-phrases-to-avoid-in-technical-writing).** Guidance that applies strictly to technical writing but also recommended for other types of writing to improve clarity and localisation.
    - **[Ambiguous words and phrases](#ambiguous-words-and-phrases).** Clarify meaning in instructions and technical content.
-- **[Non-English words and phrases](#non-english-words-and-phrases).** Use precise English alternatives to common non-English terms (for example, 'faux pas') and Latin terms (for example, 'vice versa') for clarity and easier translation.
+   - **[Prose abbreviations and non-English terminology](#Prose-abbreviations-and-non-English-terminologys).** Use precise English alternatives to common non-English terms (for example, 'faux pas') and Latin terms (for example, 'vice versa') for clarity and easier translation.
    - **[Colloquialisms and idioms](#colloquialisms-and-idioms).** Avoid slang, metaphors, and expressions that are not globally understood.
    - **[Subjective and marketing words](#subjective-and-marketing-words).** Focus on being factual and avoid terms that could be true for one person but not for another (for example, describing something as 'easy').
-- **[Technically incorrect and outdated terminology](#violent-words-and-phrases).** Use accurate, modern language that's easier to understand for the wider audience.
-- **[Words with simpler alternatives](#words-with-simpler-alternatives).** Prefer short, clear, everyday words wherever possible.
-- **[Overusing polite words and phrases](#overusing-polite-words-and-phrases).** Be considerate but concise, avoiding unnecessary wordiness or insincere-sounding platitudes.

 ### Insensitive words and phrases

-The following words and phrases are problematic because they have ablest, gendered, racial, or carry other culturally problematic undertones.
+The following words and phrases are problematic because they have ablest, gendered, racial, or other culturally problematic undertones.

 |Avoid	|Use instead	| Exceptions|
 |---|---|---|